William Henry Pruitt III

 2020-2021: Dorothy Porter & Charles Harris Wesley Fellow

 William Henry Pruitt III is a PhD Candidate in African and African American Studies at Harvard University.
-His primary field is English, and his secondary field is Women, Gender, and Sexuality Studies.
-His research explores the dynamics between the informal politics of culture, especially art, and the formal politics of state governance.
-While in residence at the Hutchins Center as a Porter Fellow, Pruitt will work on his dissertation, which he has tentatively titled, Theorizing the Black U.S. Presidency: A Comparative Analysis of Barack Obama’s Presidency and the Hypothetical Black U.S. Presidencies that Preceded It.
+His primary field is English, and his secondary field is Studies of Women, Gender, and Sexuality.
+His research explores the dynamics between formal politics, on the one hand, and the informal politics of culture, especially art, on the other.
+While in residence at the Hutchins Center as a Porter and Wesley Fellow, Pruitt will work on his dissertation, which he has tentatively titled, A Theory of the Black U.S. Presidency.